Taste Almost Heaven’s Wildest Food

 Want fresh without the foraging?
 Hop on over to The Wild Ramp in Huntington or other locally sourced grocery stores to get your fill of fresh ramps without doing the dirty work.

 If you’d like some ramp goods to take home, stop by Kirkwood Winery in Summersville to taste the Appalachian ramp wine— perfect for cooking.
-Add some extra Appalachian taste at Heston Farm Winery, which combines corn whiskey with spring ramps to make its Ramp Shine.

 If pickled ramps or ramp mustard is more your style, head over to the Lost River General Store to pick up a jar.
 You can also stop by most West Virginia festivals during spring to find a variety of ramp jellies, ramp salsa and other home-cooked ramp goodies.